jadecobra/python_tdd_exercises/CLASSES.md

     ```
     the terminal updates to show an [AttributeError](./01_ATTRIBUTE_ERROR.md)
 - update `ClassWithmethods` to make it pass
-- let's add another test for a class that has both attributes and methods
+- let us add another test for a class that has both attributes and methods
     ```python
         def test_classes_with_attributes_and_methods(self):
             self.assertEqual(classes.ClassWithAttributesAndMethods.attribute, 'attribute')